Chicago-Linguistic-Society/cls/conference.md

 * Richard Compton - Disagreeing about agreement in Inuktitut
 * Troy Messick - The locality of cross-clausal A-operations: A view from Telugu

-# Registration
+Registration

-Registration is now open for CLS 59!
-If you plan to attend, please fill out <a href="https://forms.gle/3HRJhQF2D8Kv8bmYA">this form</a>.
+Registration is now open for CLS 60!
+If you plan to attend, please fill out the registration form.
 Registration rates are as follows:
 - UChicago, Northwestern, UIC, and other Chicago students - FREE
 - Non-Chicago students - $40 USD
-- Recent PhDs - $80 USD
+- Recent PhDs - $90 USD
-- Faculty/others - $120 USD
+- Faculty/others - $130 USD

-If you are attending the Saturday night banquet, you should add $20 USD to your total.
+If you are attending the Saturday night banquet, you should add $30 USD to your total.
 Registration fees are due in **cash or check at the door.**

-NOTE: We are no longer accepting payment by PayPal.
-We sincerely apologize for the confusion!
-If you happen to already have paid, no worries - you're all set!
+NOTE: We don't accept payment by PayPal.

 NOTE: All attendees, whether presenting research or not, are required to fill out the registration form.
 Also note that this year's conference will be **in-person only**, so please do not fill out the form if you will not be able to come to Chicago in April.